-Even As Trump Urges Reopening, White House Requires Stricter Safety Measures After COVID-19 Cases
+Even as Trump Urges Reopening, White House Requires Stricter Safety Measures After COVID-19 Cases

 In the past week, two people working close to the president in the White House close have tested positive for the virus: Vice President Mike Pence’s press secretary Katie Miller— who is married to one of Trump’s closest aides, Stephen Miller— and one of Trump’s personal valets.
 Their diagnoses came despite regular testing among White House staff, underscoring the challenge in keeping the highly contagious virus from circulating as Americans consider leaving their homes and going back to work.
 The outbreak has left White House staffers nervous, and undermined the Administration’s own message to the rest of the government and Americans at large: that it’s safe to start reopening.
 If even the White House can’t keep the coronavirus from spreading through its halls, how can other Americans feel protected in their own workplaces?

-“I don’t think the system broke down at all,” Trump said at a briefing in the Rose Garden on Monday, when asked about the virus entering the White House.
+“I don’t think the system broke down at all,” Trump said in the Rose Garden on Monday, when asked about the virus entering the White House.
 “It can happen.
 It’s the hidden enemy, so things happen.”

-“Everybody coming into the president’s office gets tested, and I felt no vulnerability whatsoever,” he continued.
+“Everybody coming into the president’s office gets tested, and I felt no vulnerability whatsoever,” he continued during a briefing in which he said the U.S. had “prevailed” on testing capability.

 Still, the White House has implemented new safety measures since the two positive virus tests last week.
 White House staff are now being asked to wear masks while inside the building, except at their own desks, a White House official tells TIME.
 “I required it,” Trump said Monday when asked about the new White House mask guidelines.